 You can find Laura’s work hanging in New & Lingwood, The New York Stock Exchange, Amazon HDQ, Dow, Arnold Palmer Hospital for Women and Children, and the offices of actress Brooke Shields.
 Laura was also one of 15 designers chosen by CNN to illustrate quotes by powerful women for their International Women’s Day Project.
 Zoe Brand features Laura’s art in a commercial that runs on PBS.

 Sharing her art for the benefit of others is important to Laura.
 She focuses her fundraising efforts towards Education, Healthy Food Initiatives, Women’s Rights, and Cancer Research.
 Laura has donated art to more than 100 nonprofit organization auctions, including Memorial Sloan-Kettering Cancer Center, T.J.
 Martell Foundation, New York City Public Schools, The University of Georgia and Habitat for Humanity.
 This year, she chose IntegrateNYC to show support for the Black Lives Matter movement.
 Find out more about their mission HERE.

-Laura earned her Bachelors of Fine Arts from The University of Georgia.
+Laura earned her Bachelor of Fine Arts from The University of Georgia.
 She has been creating and selling art for over 20 years and her quest is a lifelong pursuit.
 Become a collector today.
 Full Exhibition List Here.